 The potential stakeholders playing around FogAtlas are the following:

-- Developers of innovative and smart applications aiming to exploit the advantages of an infrastructure that offers services distributed on the territory and close to the data sources.
+Developers of innovative, cloud-native and smart applications aiming at exploiting the advantages of an infrastructure that offers services distributed on the territory and close to the data sources.

 As a real world example, let’s image a Smart City municipality owning a distributed infrastructure built around a set of cameras for monitoring the urban territory.
 In order to better exploit this infrastructure, it should be flexible enough in order to host diverse applications offering different functionalities ranging from security control to tracing of cars and pedestrian, to monitoring of public events.
 With current products on the market, the municipality needs to buy a different solution for each type of functionality and vertical.
 With the approach proposed by FogAtlas, the hardware (even low cost single board computers e.g. Raspberry PI, Nettop) can be virtualized and host different applications and services on-demand.
 Moreover the possibility to intelligently handle the resource allocation and the workload distribution throughout the infrastructure allows for optimization of different parameters based on the needs of the owner: maximize the number of hosted applications vs maximize the compliance to the SLA.
 In this way a win-win situation is put in place involving both infrastructure owners willing to efficiently exploit their infrastructure and developers that offer innovative and smart applications to the final users.